Frequently asked questions

 3. How is homeschooling monitored by the government?

 The Department of Education would like you to register your child as a homeschooler with your provincial education department.
-We will provide you with the necessary forms to complete and contact details for submission.
+These forms can be found on the Department of Education’s website.
 All our textbooks are compliant with CAPS as laid out by the Department of Education and we include continuous assessments tasks, an attendance register, and everything else that the department requires to ensure that children can return to mainstream school at any time.
 You can read more about registration with the DoE in our blog post on the topic.

 4. Why choose homeschooling?